Volunteer to care for rescued bears at the Cambodia Bear Sanctuary

 Hours: Volunteers work from 8am to 4pm Monday to Friday with a break for lunch.

-Accommodation: Volunteers live in a comfortable traditional style shared house with lush gardens and a lovely outdoor pool.
+Accommodation: Volunteers live in a comfortable traditional style shared house.

 Volunteer Requirements: Volunteers at this project must be aged 18+ and have a passion for animal welfare.

 The project was set up to rescue bears held in captivity and rehabilitate them as far as is feasible; in the hope that they can be reintroduced to the wild.
 For bears that are not fit to return to the wild through injury or over-domestication, the project provides them a safe environment in which to spend the rest of their lives.
 The bear sanctuary is as close to their natural habitat as possible.
 And in which they can receive the best possible care.